 Your university career will begin with a four-year bachelor's degree, usually a Bachelor of Science degree.
 You will then apply and gain entrance into dental school, which takes another four years to complete.
-There are 10 dental schools in Canada, and 66 dental schools in the United States.
+There are 10 dental schools in Canada, and over 60 dental schools in the United States.
 Check them out here.

 After eight years of university, you will be a general dentist!
 Some dentists choose to pursue a dental specialty such as orthodontics, which requires an additional three-year Master of Science degree and residency program.
 Other specialties include pediatric dentistry, oral surgery, periodontics, and endodontics.
 Many schools require an additional one to two years of work experience as a general dentist, or formal training prior to entering a specialty residency, such as a hospital residency.

-There are seven dental schools in Canada that offer a graduate program in orthodontics, each school accepting only three to five residents each year - less than 30 positions across the country!
+There are seven dental schools in Canada that offer a graduate program in orthodontics, each school accepting only three to five residents each year - less than 30 positions across the country.

 Here's how Dr. Chow's long scholarly road looks: